CREATING RECIPES AND SUBRECIPES

 mceclip12.png

 Once you've added an unlinked item to a recipe you will see an "Unlinked" tag against it.
-This indicates that the ingredient cannot be depleted from, as it does not have a running inventory count.
+This indicates that the ingredient cannot be depleted, as it does not have a running inventory count.

 mceclip8.png